ccoutant/dwarf-locations/026-refine-type.md

 ### Derived types

 One example could be when a compiler knows the type more precisely than the variable's type natively indicates.
-For eample: `BaseV *bv2 = new DerivedV;` adding more precise type information could allow the consumer to print the full contents of the variable rather than just the parts included in the base class.
-Some consumers can already do this by referring to the vtable to identify the derived type but having the actual known type which is known by the producer makes this simpler.
+For example: `BaseV *bv2 = new DerivedV;` adding more precise type information could allow the consumer to print the full contents of the variable rather than just the parts included in the base class.
+Some times consumers can already do this by referring to the vtable to identify the derived type but having the actual known type which is known by the producer makes this simpler and can handle situations when a class doesn't have a vtable.

 It also allows a consumer handle situations which are currently not handled such as `(gdb) p func(*bv2)` when `int func(Derived arg);`